winfred/wunderground/README.markdown

 	w_api.get_conditions_for("autoip") #passes straight through, but only gets the weather for your server's IP, so not very useful probably

-For geocoding a specific ip address, just provide in a an IP like this:
+For geocoding a specific ip address as the location, just provide an IP like this:

 	w_api.get_alerts_for({geo_ip: "127.0.0.1"})